 When do I clap?

-Many works in classical music, such as a Beethoven symphony or Mozart piano concerto, have three or more movements or sections.
+Many works in classical music have three or more movements or sections.
 A short pause usually falls in between each of them.
-It has become customary over time not to clap during these short pauses.
-To find out the number of movements (and corresponding number of pauses) in a piece, turn to the program page in your program book.
+It is customary not to clap during these short pauses.
+To find out the number of movements (and corresponding number of pauses) in a given piece, turn to the program page in your program book.
 You will find that each work is subdivided by movement (usually indicated by tempo markings in Italian).
 After the last movement, clap to your heart's content.

 Can I bring my cellular phone?

-Pagers and cellular phones should be turned off or set on vibrate before entering the theatre.
-Patrons wearing alarm watches are also requested to turn them off before entering the theatre.
+Pagers and cellular phones should be turned off before entering the theatre.
+Other potentially distracting devices, such as a watch with an alarm, should also be silenced.
 Please contact the house manager before entering the theatre if emergency notification may be required.

 Can I take pictures?